mpiwg-abi/specification-text-draft/Chapter.md

 All of the constants are specified in the Appendix.

+## Integer Types

+MPI defines three special types of integers in C, `MPI_Aint`, `MPI_Offset` and `MPI_Count`.
+These types depend on the underlying platform ABI.
+For example, `MPI_Aint` must be able to hold both the absolute value of an address and the signed difference of two addresses.
+The MPI ABI requires that this integer type be a signed integer that is the same size as an address.

+Advice to implementers: _The use of C standard types designed to satisfy the above properties are strongly encouraged.
+For example, `intptr_t` is an integer that is guarenteed to be able to store an address.

+`MPI_Offset` pertains to file I/O and depends on the underlying filesystem.
+In some cases, filesystems support offsets that are larger than the maximum difference of two locations in memory.
+If `MPI_Offset` is defined in terms of the filesystem offset type itself, it is possible to have two MPI ABIs on the same platform, depending only on the filesystem used.
+This is underdesireable and implementations are strongly encouraged to define `MPI_Offset` to not change the size of this value based on the filesystem.
+If this occurs, implementations must document it clearly.

+Advice to implementers: _On platforms wtih 64-bit addresses, `MPI_Offset` should be a 64-bit integer.
+If the underlying filesystem is larger, individual MPI_Files will be limited to 2^63 bytes._

+`MPI_Count` is required to hold values of `MPI_Aint` and `MPI_Offset`.
+The restrictions and recommendations above carry forward here.

+## Calling Conventions and Binary Representations

+The MPI ABI is specified via C language constructs and the actual binary properties of an implementation must behave as-if the source code is compiled by the system C compiler on the platform.
+This ensures that MPI implementations will interoperate with other software installed on the system that is build with the system C compiler, or a C compiler that is ABI compatible with it.

+Users must ensure that the compiler they use to compile their application is ABI-compatible with the system C compiler.

 ## Fortran

 If we standardize an ABI based on MPI F08, discuss it here.